 Welsh Wildlife Centre, Pembrokeshire

-There are plenty of boardwalks and flat trails around the Welsh Wildlife Centre, the Teifi Marsh nature reserve, where you can spot a huge variety of native birds and beasts.
+There are plenty of boardwalks and flat trails around the Welsh Wildlife Centre near Cilgerran, the Teifi Marsh nature reserve, where you can spot a huge variety of native birds and beasts.
 The resident water buffalo aren’t native, but they do a marvellous job of grazing the marshes on behalf of other animals.
 Inside the visitor centre, there’s a learning-through-play section with wildlife colouring, drawing and quizzes.
 They do pretty fab home-made cakes, too.

 Cors Caron Nature Reserve, Ceredigion

 We once asked TV naturalist Chris Packham about his favourite spots in Wales, and he got very excited about Cors Caron’s vast bog.
 Why?
-Because although bogs aren’t as LOOK-AT-ME dramatic as mountains, they do attract an amazing variety of wildlife.
+Because although bogs aren’t as look-at-me dramatic as mountains, they do attract an amazing variety of wildlife.
 They can, however, be somewhat boggy, which is why the 1.5km boardwalk is a sensible way to explore this wetland nature paradise when you’re wheeling a buggy.
 The 6km surfaced path along the edge of the reserve is easy to stroll, too.
 The area’s especially good for rarer birds of prey: hen harriers, merlins, hobbies and goshawks live here.
 A golden eagle (an escapee, probably) has also been seen - triple bonus points if you spot it.

 Marloes Peninsula, Pembrokeshire

-The wildlife sanctuary islands of Pembrokeshire are a bit of a no-go zone for pushchairs, but you can enjoy them from the mainland on the Marloes Peninsular with a gorgeous clifftop walk which follows easy grassy paths.
+The wildlife sanctuary islands of Pembrokeshire are a bit of a no-go zone for pushchairs, but you can enjoy them from the mainland on the Marloes Peninsula with a gorgeous clifftop walk which follows easy grassy paths.
 You can spot dolphins, porpoises and plenty of seals in the waters below, and enjoy great views of Skomer and Skokholm islands.
 Nature note for youngsters: distant Grassholm gleams white, but not because of snow.
 It’s thousands and thousands of tons of ‘guano’, as we experts like to call bird poo.

 Dinefwr Park, Carmarthenshire

-Dinefwr Park is home to Newton House mansion, a 12th-century castle, deer park, nature trails - we’ve done it all with a pushchair (it’s a bit of a shunt up that last hill to the old Dinefwr castle, mind).
+Dinefwr Park is home to Newton House mansion, a 12th-century castle, deer park, nature trails - we’ve done it all with a pushchair (it’s a bit of a shunt up that last hill to the old Dinefwr Castle, mind).
 But for gentler strolls, we’d go for the long level boardwalk to mill pond, or a tractor-trailer tour of the estate.
 In any event, you won’t miss stunning valley views and massive trees that are well over 700 years old – which means they were already big when Owain Glyndŵr was busy besieging the castle in 1403.

 Millennium Coastal Path, Carmarthenshire

 The daddy of all pushchair routes: the Millennium Coastal Path has 13 miles (21km) of smooth, traffic-free tarmac stretching all the way from Llanelli to Pembrey.
-The Loughor Estuary provides plenty of wildlife-spotting along its whole length, but for closer encounters head for the Llanelli Wetland Centre.
+The Loughor Estuary provides plenty of wildlife-spotting along its whole length, but for closer encounters head for the WWT Llanelli Wetland Centre.
 They’ve made a big effort to appeal to kids, with lots of play areas, activity trails, events and opportunities to hand-feed the wildfowl.